laskaramaan/new-namaste-react/Chapter-3/Notes.md

+## Things that we learned in this lecture

+1. What is pollyfill

+2. what converts the newer code to older code?

+3. What is Babel?

+4. Suppose an interviewer ask you, how can you build a performant scalable webapp

+5. Differnece between npm and npx.

+6. read about react key reconciliation

+7. How does createElement work

+8. What is JSX?

+9. Major differneces between HTML and JSX

+10. Advatages of JSX

+11. How many package-lock.json file is present inside a project?

+12. React component

+13. differnece between react element and functional component

+14. How to use the react element inside the component?

+15. what is component composition?

 ### Q. What is pollyfill?

 A. Pollyfill is a code which is a replacement for a newer version of code, so that it can become compatible with olde rversion of browser.